 While this resource was written with the classroom in mind, there are great suggestions on how to teach poetry even if it is not your favorite subject.

 This week-long poetry unit walks you step by step, day by day through a one-week lesson plan on teaching poetry.
 You can use these plans to introduce your students to poems, poetic devices, and rhyme and scheme.
 There are also suggestions for creating art based on poems.

 Poems are just plain fun to read aloud!
 Inspire some enthusiasm through the rhythm and imagery in these suggestions or dig up a few of your own favorites.

+It’s never too early to teach a love of poetry!
+The rhythms and rhymes can appeal to the senses like music, even for children who are too young to read it themselves.
 This poetry unit study, based on Shel Silverstein’s book Where the Sidewalk Ends, is specifically for preschoolers and early elementary students.
-It’s never too early to teach a love of poetry.
 You will need a copy of the book (easily found at most libraries) to implement the study.